Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Available Discounts for Teen Drivers

-Strategic use of insurance discounts can reduce teen driver premiums by 30–50% or more when multiple savings opportunities are combined with smart car insurance strategies.
+Strategic use of insurance discounts can reduce teen driver premiums by 30–50% or more when multiple savings opportunities are combined.
+Our complete guide to car insurance discounts covers every option available to you.

 Good Student Discount

-The most valuable discount for most families offers 5–25% savings for maintaining a B average (3.0 GPA) or better:
+The most valuable discount for most families offers 10–25% savings for maintaining a B average (3.0 GPA) or better.
+For a full breakdown of requirements by company, see our good student discount guide.

 • State Farm: Up to 25% off, lasting until age 25

-• USAA: Available for students ages 16–24 with B or better
+• USAA: Available for students ages 16–24 with B average or better

 • GEICO: Up to 15% for B average or better